PHYRA47/PHYRA47/README.md

 ## 🌟 Hey, I'm Fira! 👋

 ### 🎓 Educational Journey
-👨‍🎓 I'm diving deep into the world of Photonics with the Erasmus Mundus Master’s Program.
+👨‍🎓 I'm diving deep into the world of Photonics with the Erasmus Mundus Master’s PSRS Program.
 My adventures in academia have taken me through intricate studies of Engineering, Optics, and Computer Vision.
 Before that, I mastered the art of balancing equations and unraveling chemical mysteries at Tianjin University, China!

 ### 🚀 Skills and Superpowers
 - **Coding Languages:** Python 🐍, MATLAB 🔢, SQL 🗄️, and R 📊.